-When transforming or duplicating messages, you can adjust the MIDI Channel, Value 1, and Value 2 of a message.
+When transforming or duplicating messages, you can modify the type, channel, value 1, and value 2 of a message.
 Each of these parameters can be enabled or disabled by clicking on its label.
 Labels with a green background are enabled.
-Like the power button, these parameters can be adjusted in real-time using pedals.
+Except of the 'type', these parameters can be adjusted in real-time using pedals.